Darkheadbanger/Project-1-Rock-Paper-Scissors/README.md

 - ✅ Computer random selection
 - ✅ Round result display (Win/Lose/Draw) - Shows winner in same page
 - ✅ Winner determination logic with 1-second delay
-- 🚧 Play again button (in progress)
+- ✅ Play again button

 ### Simplified Approach
 Instead of separate end game screen and score tracking to 3 wins, the game shows the winner immediately after each round on the same page.
 This streamlined approach keeps the game simple and focused.